simgeekiz/MLIP/DigitRecognizer/README.md

 # How to Run

-1. Navigate to the project folder where you can find the codes
+1. Navigate to the project folder for the first project DigitRecognizer

 2. Activate the environment if it's not already.
   ```bash